smjunghare45/Sea-Mine-Prediction/README.md

 # Sea-Mine-Prediction
-It's a machine learning project which predicts that whether the article found in the Sea is Mine or some random Rock.
+It's a machine learning project which predicts whether the article found in the Sea is Mine or some random Rock.

 This repository includes two files one is Sonar Data file which is dataset for our project whixh I got from Kaggle Platform.
 The other is main code.
 In this project, I have trained the machine learning model using Supervised Learning technique where its a use of labeled datasets to train algorithms that to classify data or predict outcomes accurately.
 And the model used is Logistic Regression Model.